-The transition functions f^0 and f^1 are used to implement an iteration according to the forward iteration algorithm.
+The transition functions f^0 and f^1 are used to implement a forward iteration according to the Forward Iteration algorithm.
 Note that f^0 requires only component V while f^1 needs only component A of influencing variable Y = (V, A) which leads to the desired reduction in complexity.

-Having obtained the state distribution our formulae in [3] compute the waiting time and packet loss probability.
+Having obtained the state distribution our formulae in [2] compute the waiting time and packet loss probability.

-3.5 Numerical Results
+3.6 Numerical Results